L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 - [Windows/UI] Use [TAB] key to start/stop upscaling current active window.

 ##  Ver 0.8 Linux only
-- [Capture] Implemented NVFBC capture with X11 backend (NVFBC_BACKEND_X11) via ctypes.
+- [Capture] Implemented NVFBC with X11 backend (NVFBC_BACKEND_X11) via ctypes.
 Much faster capture performance.
-Requires a Nvidia GPU.
-This particular backend only works with non-occluded windows.
+  - [Limitation] Requires a Nvidia GPU.
+  - [Limitation] This particular backend only works with non-occluded windows.
+Only suitable for ultrawide screens.
+  - [Limitation] NVFBC_BACKEND_X11 is for X11 only.
-- [Capture] [Work in Progress] Implementing NVFBC capture with DIRECT backend (NVFBC_BACKEND_DIRECT).
+- [Work in Progress] [Capture] Implementing NVFBC capture with DIRECT backend (NVFBC_BACKEND_DIRECT).
 This backend should be able to capture occluded applications on both X11 and Wayland.
-This method was just made available since the latest API update in 2025 H2.
-Requires the latest driver.
+This method was just released since the latest capture API update in H2 2025.
+  - [Limitation] Current capture API v1.9 only works with Vulkan programs, but not OpenGL programs.
+MangoHud could show which display library a program uses.
+  - [Limitation] Requires a Nvidia GPU with the latest driver. (tested on 580)
+  - [Limitation] This repo implementaion currently only supports x11, Wayland support is work in progress.

 # Future plans
 - [Models] Implement/integrate other AI models with pytorch.